PedroR18/EasyVideoDL/README.md

 .\uninstall-evd.ps1
 ```

-Each uninstaller can optionally remove tools (Homebrew/winget installs), local project files, and the `~/Downloads/EasyVideoDL` folder.
+Each uninstaller can optionally remove tools (Homebrew / winget installs), local project files, and the `~/Downloads/EasyVideoDL` folder.

 ---